Taiwan not included in launch of new Biden Indo-Pacific pact

-TOKYO (AP) — President Joe Biden is expected to unveil a list of nations on Monday who will be joining a long anticipated Indo-Pacific trade pact, but Taiwan won't be among them.
+TOKYO (AP) — President Joe Biden on Monday is expected to come out with a list of nations that will join a long-anticipated Indo-Pacific trade pact, but Taiwan won't be among them.

 Inclusion of the self-ruled island of Taiwan, which China claims as its own, would have irked Beijing.